pekkanikander/Plex-EyeTV-Tools/README.md

 Tested only on Mac OS X, Snow Leopard and Lion.
 Feel free to fork and contribute Windows patches (as Github pull requests).

+NOTE!
+This is ALPHA software.
+Not functional yet.
+Only meant for testing purposes, may damage you Plex installation.

 (Planned) Features
 ==================